- People with coeliac disease can safely eat many common plants, seeds, grains, cereals and flour, including corn, polenta, potatoes, rice and soya.

 - Durum wheat

 Need to check

 - Barley malt extract (some breakfast cereals containing barley malt extract are suitable)

 Although some flours are naturally gluten free, they can be milled where wheat flour is also milled.
 See our Food and Drink Information for suitable products and always look for flours labelled gluten free.

 Contamination occurs either because wheat flour is in the atmosphere or traces of it remain in storage containers.
 It’s possible that flours made from pulses, such as gram and urad flour, may be contaminated although they are naturally gluten free.

 Find out about reading food labels which may help in deciding whether products are safe for you.

-Oats are tolerated by most people with coeliac disease but it is important oats are uncontaminated.
-Uncontaminated oat products are listed in the Oats chapter of our Food and Drink Directory.
+Oats can be eaten by most people with coeliac disease but only if they're marked 'gluten free'.
+Uncontaminated gluten free oat products are listed in the Oats chapter of our Food and Drink Information.